belka-ew/tanya/README.md

 * Tanya is cross-platform.
 The development happens on a 64-bit Linux, but it is being tested on Windows and FreeBSD as well.

-* The library isn't thread-safe.
-Thread-safity should be added later.
+* The library isn't thread-safe yet.

 ## Release management

 3-week release cycle.

+Deprecated features are removed after one release (in approximately 6 weeks after deprecating).

 ## Contributing

-Since I'm mostly busy writing new code and implementing new features I would appreciate, if anyone uses the library.
-It would help me to improve the codebase and fix issues.

 Feel free to contact me if you have any questions: info@caraus.de.